fjdu/obsidian-feed/README.md

 - `Undo` is for undoing recent `mark as read` and `mark as deleted` actions for the **selected feed**.
 - `Add feed` is for adding new feed subscriptions.
 The first time you use this plugin, you will need to add subscriptions with this `Add`.  **Keep the feed name as short as possible, and it must be unique.**
    - *Be careful with the feed provider!
 Sanitization is not performed for the feed contents, and malicious content may cause data loss!*
+   - While it is true that meticulously crafted contents may sabotage your data, normal feed providers have no intention to do this (unless they are hacked).
+So please only subscribe from legitimate websites.
+I choose not to thoroughly purify the contents, because that would ruin the reading experience (we need the outgoing links, images, etc.).
+If you have a better solution please let me know.
 - `Manage` is for managing your feeds, where you can mark all as read, purge those that are marked as deleted, and purge all (i.e. to permanently remove all items of a feed).
 Be cautious that these actions cannot be undone.
 - All the subscribed sources are listed under their respective folders.
 - The number of unread and total items are displayed after the feed name.